GHBAlbuquerque/java-patterns-study/README.md

 Used to sequentially aggregate data from other entities to enrich the Agreement entity.
 The `handle` method is invoked on each middleware in the chain, conditionally assembled based on the `expand` field of the request.

+### ⚙️ Specification Pattern with JPA Criteria
+`(package com.patterns.communication.gateway;)`

+To support dynamic and complex filtering of invoices, this project uses the **Specification** pattern from Domain-Driven Design, implemented via Spring Data JPA's `Specification<T>` interface.

+The `InvoiceGatewayImpl` dynamically constructs a query using the **JPA Criteria API** based on the fields provided in the `InvoiceFilterRequest`.
+This approach avoids the need for multiple repository methods for different filter combinations and protects against SQL injection by design.
+It allows for clean, type-safe, and flexible query building, making it easy to add new filter criteria in the future.

 ---

 ## 🧰 Additional Highlights